Kuadrant/limitador-operator/doc/development.md

 ### Build custom catalog

-The catalog's format will be [File-based Catalg](https://olm.operatorframework.io/docs/reference/file-based-catalogs/).
+The catalog format will be [File-based Catalg](https://olm.operatorframework.io/docs/reference/file-based-catalogs/).

 Make sure all the required bundles are pushed to the registry.
 It is required by the `opm` tool.